burton999dev/CalcNoteHelp/documents/en/settings.md

-Action Bar text color|Set the text color for the Action bar Side Menu Header background color|Set the background color for the header of side menu Side Menu Header text color|Set the text color for header of side menu Editor background color|Set the background color for the editor area and results area.
+Action Bar text color|Set the text color for the Action bar Side Menu Header background color|Set the background color for the header of side menu Side Menu Header text color|Set the text color for header of side menu Side Menu background color|Set the background color for the side menu Side Menu text color|Set the text color for the side menu Editor background color|Set the background color for the editor area and results area.
 Editor text color|Set the text color for the editor area and results area.
 Editor text color for negative value|Set the text color for the results area for negative value.